ProdriveTechnologies/bazel-latex/README.md

 bazel run :my_report_view
 ```

-If no ouput from the PDF viewer is needed you can view the PDF by by running:
+If you want to get the output from the PDF viewer you can run:

 ```
-bazel run :my_report_view_no_ouput
+bazel run :my_report_view_output
 ```

 # Using packages